eslint/eslint/docs/rules/id-match.md

 1. `true` is the default and checks all property names
 2. `false` does not check property names at all (default)

+`onlyDeclarations` can have the following values:

+1. `true` validates only declaration of variables, functions and classes
+2. `false` validates all identifiers (default)

 For the rule in this example, which is simply camelcase, the following patterns are considered problems:

 ```js